Old Post Office (Washington, D.C.): Trump International Hotel

-Legal challenges associated with Trump's presidency

-On the day before Trump's inauguration, Donald Trump and Michael Pence attended a "Leadership Luncheon" with his cabinet nominees and major donors at the Presidential Ballroom in the Trump International Hotel at the Old Post Office Pavilion in which attendees paid $1 million.
-Ivanka Trump helped resolve disputes between the Inauguration Committee and the Hotel staff.
+On the day before Trump's 2017 inauguration, Donald Trump and Michael Pence attended a "Leadership Luncheon" with his cabinet nominees and major donors at the Presidential Ballroom in the Trump International Hotel for which attendees paid $1 million.
+Ivanka Trump helped resolve disputes between the Inauguration Committee and the hotel's staff.

 After Donald J. Trump was inaugurated as President of the United States, the Trump International Hotel became the focus of legal controversy.
-World leaders stated Trump was encouraging that visiting emissaries were encouraged to stay at Trump hotels.
+World leaders stated Trump was encouraging visiting emissaries to stay at Trump hotels.
 Trump family members, such as Ivanka, profited from their stake in the hotel while Donald Trump was president.

 After he left office, the House Oversight Committee continued to investigate, publicly revealing in October 2021 that the Trump International Hotel had received about $3.7 million from foreign governments, potentially violating the Foreign Emoluments Clause of the U.S. Constitution.
 Additionally, according to the congressional committee, the hotel had a net loss of over $70 million during Trump's presidency.
 To address this loss, another of Trump's companies, DJT Holdings LLC, loaned over $27 million to the hotel, only a small portion of which the hotel repaid.
 Most of the loan was eventually converted to capital contributions.